 Roll & flatten: When ready to bake, roll a piece into a ball.
 Using a lightly floured rolling pin, roll the dough into an oval shape (about 9 x 4 inches), flatting to about 1/8 inch thick.
 Add more flour as needed to your work area and fingers.

 Heat skillet and bake: Get the skillet nice and hot by heating over medium-high heat.
 Place dough onto the skillet surface.
 When bubbles start to appear (above left), flip the naan and cook the other side.

 Garnish: Once done brush with olive oil or melted vegan butter and enjoy!

-Store naan in an airtight container for up to 3 days on the counter.
+Store: Leftover naan can be stored in an airtight container for up to 3 days on the counter.
 To keep longer, freeze for up to 2 months.